bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 ## Upload the Data to IPFS

-The simplest way to upload the data to IPFS is to use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
+The simplest way to upload the data to IPFS is to use a third-party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
 To do this you need an account with a pinning service like [web3.storage](https://web3.storage/) or [Pinata](https://pinata.cloud/) or nft.storage .
 Once registered you can use their UI or API or SDKs to upload files.

 ## Containerize Script using Docker